HUMAN MOLECULAR GENETICS - GENOTOXICITY

 T.STRACHAN, A.READ - Genetica molecolare umana - Zanichelli; Genomica e mutagenesi ambientale - a cura di Lucia Migliore - Zanichelli

 The course will be conducted through lectures on specific topics, with the help of power point presentations.
 Some scientific papers about the problems faced will also be analyzed and discussed.
-The course material will be made available, it is nevertheless strongly recommended the use of specific books for study.
+The lessons will be held in mixed mode (presence and concurrent streaming via Teams).
+The course material and recording of the lessons will be made available, it is nevertheless strongly recommended the use of specific books for study.

 Assessment methods and criteria